Air carriers conditions of carriage:

 The passenger confirms that during this booking process he/she has been informed that cheap flight tickets (offered by airlines such as Ryanair, Wizzair, Easyjet, Monarch, Vueling and Norwegian) are not conjunction tickets, i.e. when the passenger transfers between flights, he/she shall reclaim and recheck in the baggage on his/her own.
-The tourist also confirms that when the flight is cancelled, changed or expected to be behind schedule and when he/she fails to catch the next flight, the travel agent, from whom he/she has purchased the ticket, and the flight operator (airline) do not assume any responsibility and do not commit themselves to reimbursing him/her for incurred losses.
+The passenger also confirms that when the flight is cancelled, changed or expected to be behind schedule and when he/she fails to catch the next flight, the travel agent or ticketing system, from whom he/she has purchased the ticket, and the flight operator (airline) do not assume any responsibility and do not commit themselves to reimbursing him/her for incurred losses.

 The passenger confirms that he/she has thoroughly acquainted himself/herself with the Terms and Conditions presented to him/her and has understood all the provisions of these Terms and Conditions, and has notified other passengers, beneficiaries, that the booking of travel services is implemented only pursuant to the rules indicated in the Terms and Conditions and that all the passengers must obey these rules.